-6.1.1 Phase-2 Science Goals
+6.1.1 Phase 2 Science Goals

-If you have been awarded time as a result of submitting a proposal, downloading the approved project from the archive will cause the Phase-1 Science Goals to be automatically copied over to the Program tab of the Project Tree and the project will open here.
-Technically speaking, the copied Science Goals are Phase-2 Science Goals, but their visible content is absolutely identical to that of their Phase-1 counterparts.
+Downloading an approved project from the archive will cause the Phase 1 Science Goals to be automatically copied over to the Program tab of the Project Tree and the project will open here.
+Technically speaking, the copied Science Goals are Phase 2 Science Goals, but their visible content is absolutely identical to that of their Phase 1 counterparts.